Lisa Snowdon has opened up about having a miscarriage while live on air.

-"I think it’s difficult for anybody regardless of what world they live in," the singer said on The Jonathan Ross Show.
-“And actually what I took home from that experience was…
+"I think it’s difficult for anybody regardless of what world they live in," the singer previously said on The Jonathan Ross Show.

-She added, “There are many women – 17 stillbirths happen in the UK everyday – that go home and they don't have that support, they have to go home and deal with that on their own."
+She added, referencing the support of her partner at the time Sam Cooper, "There are many women – 17 stillbirths happen in the UK everyday – that go home and they don't have that support, they have to go home and deal with that on their own."

-In an interview with The Sun, the 49-year-old radio presenter – who is married to record producer Chris Hughes – revealed that she turned to hypnotherapy to cope with the grief of losing her little boy.
+In an interview with The Sun, the star – who is married to record producer Chris Hughes – revealed that she turned to hypnotherapy to cope with the grief of losing her little boy.